JKWA/Algorithms/README.md

 ## Selection Sort
 Sort an array of numbers or strings using selection sort.

+## Insertion Sort
+Sort an array of numbers or strings using insertion sort.

 ## Merge Sort
 Add an item, an array of items, get and print array, and merge sort.